johnie/isopress/README.md

 The vendor map is for packages installed with composer and other external packages.

 The web directory is the custom `wp-content` directory, `app` is the theme.
-No themes directory exists, if you like to add a themes directory you can do so and register that with WordPress and remove `modern-structure.php` from `mu-plugins` directory.
+No themes directory exists, if you like to add a themes directory you can do so and register that with WordPress and remove `theme.php` from `lib/isopress` directory.

 If you are using external plugins that creates directory in `wp-content` directory then you will have more directories in the web directry and that can be ugly!